quixio/quix-docs/GUIDE.md

 So, unless there is a good reason not to, use sentence case (first letter is capitalized).

+## Section headings

+There should only be one top-level section heading per topic (`h1`).
+Section headings below `h3` should be avoided, as they do not show in the "on this page" table of contents, and so important information can be missed.
+Instead, rethink the topic structure, or create an additional new topic if required.

+### Make section headings informative

+Make topic and section headings as precise and informative as possible.
+For example, "How to configure RAM in a deployment" is more useful as a topic title than "Deployments".
+It indicates the topic content is of "how to" type, and precisely identifies the configuration being performed.
+It may be that related material can be conveniently collected into a single topic without the topic length becoming excessive.
+You might perhaps have "How to configure a deployment" and then have sub-headings for RAM, CPU, Type, Replicas, and so on.
+Use your best judgement.

 ## Bulleted lists

 This is an example of a bulleted list: